acestream/ace-network-docs/docs/glossary/system-pools.md

 Filled with tokens by the network's startup procedure (details described in [Ace Token][1])

 This pool is controlled by the Ace Token supply mechanism.
-Initially, all tokens in this pool are locked and cannot be used by any accounts until they are unlocked by burning Ace Tokens as [Ace Coins are emitted][8]
+Initially, all tokens in this pool are locked and cannot be used by any accounts until they are unlocked by burning Ace Tokens during the execution of the following smart contracts:

+- [System Service Payment][10]
+- [Non System Service Payment][11]
+- [User Service Payment][12]
+- [Add Broadcasting Rights Contract][13]

 ### unlockedPool